wix-playground/stylable-components/specs/NumberInput/SPEC.md

 The NumberInput can be customized using:

+Tag Selector or class for the main element

 `::stepper` subcomponent, which has subcomponents of its own

-`::error` subcomponent

 See [README.md](./README.md) for more info.